Food delivery: Associated fees

 In addition to paying for the food, customers will often have to pay a delivery fee.
 The delivery fee will cover the cost of gas or other transportation costs, but usually does not go to the delivery person.
 For meal delivery, it is common to give the deliverer an optional tip upon paying for the order.
 In Canada and the United States, tipping for delivery is customary.
 Opinions on appropriate amounts vary widely.
 In addition, grocery stores may charge more for the foods that are ordered online for delivery than they charge for the same items off-the-shelf.

 In restaurant delivery, if the delivery service is provided by a third party, such as Uber Eats or Deliveroo, the delivery fee, which can be as much as 25 or 30 percent of the value of the order, is paid by the restaurant to the service provider.
 In addition to the delivery fees, the service companies charge the restaurants a fee to set up the account, further cutting into the restaurants' margins.
 Due to intense competition between the service providers wishing to sign up restaurants to use their services, restaurants have been able to negotiate lower delivery fees.
-McDonald's negotiated the delivery fees charged by Uber Eats from nearly 20 percent to "around 15 percent," according to a report in the Wall Street Journal.
+McDonald's negotiated the delivery fees charged by Uber Eats from nearly 20 percent to "around 15 percent," according to a report in The Wall Street Journal.

-In October 2020, Montgomery County, Maryland County Executive Marc Elrich announced that he and the Montgomery County Council (Maryland) are investigating the county’s ability to force lower fees charged to restaurants by food delivery apps.
+In October 2020, Montgomery County, Maryland County Executive Marc Elrich announced that he and the Montgomery County Council (Maryland) were investigating the county’s ability to force lower fees charged to restaurants by food delivery apps.